Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab10-AzureFunctions.md

 # Lab: Azure Functions

-Azure Functions provide an event-based serverless compute experience to accelerate your development.
+Azure Functions provide an event-based, serverless compute experience to accelerate your development.
 It can scale based on demand and you pay only for the resources you consume.

 ## Part 1: Azure Functions On Its Own